PhotonVision/photonvision/docs/source/docs/calibration/calibration.rst

 ----------------
 Accurate camera calibration is required in order to get accurate pose measurements when using AprilTags and 3D mode.
 The tips below should help ensure success:

-1. Practice calibration using your laptop webcam and https://www.calibdb.net/.
-The target can be found on the website and should be printed out if possible.
-Once you print it out, try to line up your target with the overlay on the screen as best as possible.
-The point of this practice is to notice how you are prompted to place targets in certain positions on the screen that make sure you account for all regions of the sensor.
-The chessboard should (in general) not be facing parallel to the camera (straight on), nor should it be aligned with any of the camera axes (ie, rotated only about an axis going left/right, up/down, or out-of-the-camera).

-2. Ensure the images you take have the target in different positions and angles, with as big of a difference between angles as possible.
+1. Ensure the images you take have the target in different positions and angles, with as big of a difference between angles as possible.
 It is important to make sure the target overlay still lines up with the board while doing this.
 Tilt no more than 45 degrees.

-3. Use as big of a calibration target as your printer can print.
+2. Use as big of a calibration target as your printer can print.

-4. Ensure that your printed pattern has enough white border around it.
+3. Ensure that your printed pattern has enough white border around it.

-5. Ensure your camera stays in one position during the duration of the calibration.
+4. Ensure your camera stays in one position during the duration of the calibration.

-6. Make sure you get at least 12 images from varying distances and angles while covering the whole camera's FOV (the more images usually the better the calibration).
+5. Make sure you get at least 12 images from varying distances and angles while covering the whole camera's FOV (the more images usually the better the calibration).

-7. Take at least one image that covers the total image area, and generally ensure that you get even coverage of the lens with your image set.
+6. Take at least one image that covers the total image area, and generally ensure that you get even coverage of the lens with your image set.

-8. Have good lighting, having a diffusely lit target would be best (light specifically shining on the target without shadows).
+7. Have good lighting, having a diffusely lit target would be best (light specifically shining on the target without shadows).

-9. Ensure the calibration target is **completely flat** and does not bend or fold in any way.
+8. Ensure the calibration target is **completely flat** and does not bend or fold in any way.
 It should be mounted/taped down to something flat and then used for calibration, do not just hold it up.

-10. Avoid having targets that are parallel to the lens of the camera / straight on towards the camera as much as possible.
+9. Avoid having targets that are parallel to the lens of the camera / straight on towards the camera as much as possible.
 You want angles and variations within your calibration images.

 Following the ideas above should help in getting an accurate calibration.